 In service since November 22, 1980, the Chinook has served everywhere from Bosnia and Iraq to Afghanistan and Nepal.
 The incredibly versatile helicopter, which can operate from land and sea, has been involved in every major conflict since the Falklands War in 1982.
-Wg Cdr (Retired) Forsyth fondly recalls how impressed he was with the aircraft during his career while speaking with BFBS Radio broadcaster Richard Wyeth.
+Wg Cdr (Retired) Forsyth last year fondly recalled how impressed he was with the aircraft during his career while speaking with BFBS Radio broadcaster Richard Wyeth.
 He said:

 “I took it on a detachment out to Northern Iraq in 1991, the end of The Gulf War, to help the Kurds, and its performance at different flight levels and altitudes were just extraordinary.

 “We were doing an awful lot of the work of many other helicopters out there because the aircraft was just so capable.